-Establish your agreement
+Establish your Co-Ownership agreement

 Outline the ownership structure.

-Generally there are two types of relationships:
+Generally, there are two types of relationships between co-owners:

-- Ownership over and expected contribution to repairs and maintenance
+Expected contribution to repairs and maintenance